craftcms/docs/docs/3.x/dev/examples/forgot-password-form.md

 ```

 ::: tip
-Craft doesn’t ever automatically create links to your Forgot Password page – only your own templates will link to it – so you don’t need to set any config settings with the path to this page, unlike other pages in the password-reset flow (e.g. <config:setPasswordPath> and <config:setPasswordSuccessPath>).
+Craft doesn’t ever automatically create links to your Forgot Password page – only your own templates will link to it – so you don’t need to set any config settings with the path to this page, unlike other pages in the password-reset flow (e.g. <config3:setPasswordPath> and <config3:setPasswordSuccessPath>).
 :::